-where $F$ is the ground set of the direct sumand $\U_{r,h}$ and thus of size $h$.
+where $F$ is the ground set of the direct summand $\U_{r,h}$ and thus of size $h$.
 By Proposition~\ref{prop:size-of-cusp} the number of elements in $\mathscr{B}(\LL_{r,k,h,n})$ is

-Some particular instances of cuspidal matroids have made appearences in the literature before.
-For example, the matroid $\LL_{k-1,k,h,n}$ appeared in \cite{ferroni-nasr-vecchi}, where it is denoted by $\widetilde{\mathsf{V}}_{k,h,n}$ and in \cite{hanely}, where it is called \emph{panhandle matroid}.
-Another relevant case is the further specialization $\LL_{k-1,k,k,n}$ which is known as the \emph{minimal matroid} $\mathsf{T}_{k,n}$.
-This matroid receives its name from being the unique connected matroid of rank $k$ and size $n$ (up to isomorphism) achieving the minimal number of bases; see \cite{dinolt, murty}.
+Some particular instances of these matroids have made appearances in the literature before.
+For example, the matroid $\LL_{k-1,k,h,n}$ appeared in \cite{ferroni-nasr-vecchi}, where it is denoted by $\widetilde{\mathsf{V}}_{k,h,n}$ and in \cite{hanely}, and called \emph{panhandle matroid}.
+Another relevant case is the further specialization $\LL_{k-1,k,k,n}$ which is known as the \emph{minimal matroid} $\mathsf{T}_{k,n}$ (denoted this way in \cite{ferroni2}).
+This matroid receives its name from being the unique connected matroid of rank $k$ and size $n$ up to isomorphism achieving the minimal number of bases; see \cite{dinolt, murty}.

 \begin{remark} We have chosen the ordering of the subscripts $r, k, h, n$, because we always have the inequalities $r\leq k \leq n$ and $r\leq h \leq n$.
 However, it can either be $k < h$ or $k \geq h$. \end{remark}